Find Affordable College Courses

 181 Yearly Graduations

-Arkansas State University - Main Campus is the 6th most popular school in the nation for students seeking a master's degree in parks and rec.
+Arkansas State University - Main Campus is the 6th most popular school in the nation for students seeking a master's degree in parks & rec.
 Roughly 13,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,232 per year, while in-state graduate students, on average, pay $4,986 per year.
-For the 2020-2021 academic year, 181 master's degrees were handed out to parks and rec majors at A-State.
-Of these students, 36% were women and 27% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,176 per year, while in-state graduate students, on average, pay $6,534 per year.
+During the most recent year for which we have data, 181 people received their master's degree in parks & rec from A-State.
+Of these students, 34% were women and 26% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in parks & rec at Arkansas State University - Main Campus make a median salary of 44,749.

 169 Yearly Graduations